AAFC-Bioinfo-AAC/metagenomics-snakemake/docs/user-guide.md

 - Path to the `samples.txt`
 - Input and output directories
 - File paths to required databases
+- Taxonomy to be removed from bracken output at the phylum, genus and species level.
 - Threads for each rule
 - Parameters for software see the [Parameters](#parameters) section **NEED TO UPDATE RULES**